BPerardACLRepos/lab-01-quiz-page/README.md

 - Assign const to the button and answer HTML elements for JS to add interactivity to the page
   > Attempt to change styles on elements to ensure properly selected

-- Initiate quiz with button at bottom of information
+- Initiate quiz with button at bottom of information through addEventListener
   > Test click handler with console.log

 - Initiate let correctAnswerTracker for counting correct answers